awsdocs/amazon-sqs-developer-guide/doc_source/sqs-api-permissions-reference.md

 **Amazon Simple Queue Service API and Required Permissions for Actions**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-api-permissions-reference.html)
+<a name="sqs-api-and-required-permissions-for-actions-table"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-api-permissions-reference.html)